jeromefroe/dotfiles/install.md

      Download Go, Rust, and Python 3 docs.

+  1. Keybase

+     Open the Keybase application and follow the steps to add a new device to your account.

 ## 9. Get SSH Keys From LastPass

 I store my SSH keys in LastPass so to download them one can use the LastPass CLI tool which